askorama/orama/packages/lyra-docs/docs/usage/deletion.md

 The `remove` method accepts two mandatory parameters.

-1. the `database` in which the deletion should occurr.
+1. the `database` in which the deletion should occur.
 2. the `id` of the document to be deleted.